ALK+ फेफड़ों के कैंसर के बारे में

-The ALK rearrangement is present in about 5% percent of people with NSCLC and this equates to about 1,600 new cases each year in the UK.
+There are no precise data about the number of cases diagnosed each year but our estimate, based on prescribing data, is that there are only about 250 - 350 new cases diagnosed each year in the UK.
 ALK-positive lung cancer has been found in squamous cell carcinoma of the lungs (another type of NSCLC) and small cell lung cancer.

 The EML4-ALK fusion gene is not exclusively related to lung cancer and has been found in neuroblastoma and anaplastic large cell lymphoma.